Methods: Measuring Health

 Reliability

 Reliability refers to dependability or consistency.
 Your patient, Jim, is unpredictable: sometimes he comes to his appointment on time and sometimes he’s late, but once or twice he was actually early.
 Jim is not very reliable.
 Jack, on the other hand, arrives exactly 10 minutes early every time.
 Even though he comes at the wrong time, Jack is reliable, or predictable.
-A reliable measure can be very reproducible, but it may still be wrong.
+A reliable measure will be very reproducible, but it may still be wrong.
 If so, it is reliable but not valid (bottom left cell in Figure 6.7).

 Validity

-An introductory definition of validity is: Does the test measure what we are intending to measure?
-A slightly more wordy definition is: How closely do the results of a measurement correspond to the true state of the phenomenon being measured?
-A more abstract definition is: What does a given score on this test mean?
-This last interpretation of validity fits under a more general conception in terms of “How can we interpret these test results?”
+An introductory definition of validity is: “Does the test measure what we are intending to measure?”
+A slightly more wordy definition is: “How closely do the results of a measurement correspond to the true state of the phenomenon being measured?”
+A yet more abstract definition is: “What does a given score on this test mean?”
+This last interpretation of validity fits under a more general conception in terms of “What conclusions can I draw from these test results?”
+This is exactly what the clinician wants to know.

 Interpreting tests on individuals